lizardman301/Lizard-bot-rsf/README.md

 `!pingtest`
 Explains how to run a ping test using <https://testmyspeed.onl/> and a common server.

+`!prefix-lizard`
+Prints the prefix currently in use for Lizard-BOT.

 `!randomselect`
 Returns a randomly selected character from the current SFV cast.
 Useful if running a random select tourney.